benfjohnson/developer-dot/avatax/get-started.md

 {% highlight text %}
 https://development.avalara.net/1.0/tax/get
 {% endhighlight %}
-Use an online <a href="http://decodebase64.com/" target="_blank">encoding tool</a> or perhaps one of the <a href="https://chrome.google.com/webstore/search/rest%20client?utm_source=chrome-ntp-icon" target="_blank">REST client apps</a> for Google Chrome to create a Basic Authorization Header from your username and password.
+Use an online <a href="http://decodebase64.com/">encoding tool</a> or perhaps one of the <a href="https://chrome.google.com/webstore/search/rest%20client?utm_source=chrome-ntp-icon">REST client apps</a> for Google Chrome to create a Basic Authorization Header from your username and password.

 It will look something like this:
 {% highlight text %}